-Community service organisations (CSOs) can start their climate justice and resilience journey by adopting the Transformative Intersectional Climate Justice and Resilience Framework.
+Community service organisations (CSOs) can start their climate justice and resilience journey by adopting equitable processes.

-Climate justice is about transforming and changing the ways we are doing things and establishing structures that help make what we do more just and equitable for people and Country.
+Climate justice is about transforming and changing the ways we are doing things and establishing structures that help make what we do in a changing climate more just and equitable for people and Country.
 This is not necessarily additional work or labour but rather about making climate action, preparedness, and resilience a core part of community services.

-CSOs working with people experiencing homelessness might have great programs in places, but “how” do those programs incorporate transformative intersectional climate justice and resilience?
-To truly understand what is needed for climate justice and resilience, it is crucial to co-create and co-lead programs and practice with Aboriginal and Torres Strait Islander peoples and people with lived experience.
+For example, CSOs working with people experiencing homelessness might have great programs in places, but how do those programs incorporate transformative intersectional climate justice and resilience?
+To truly understand what is needed for climate justice and resilience, it is crucial to co-create and co-lead programs and practices with Aboriginal and Torres Strait Islander Peoples and People with Lived Experience.

 Climate justice is not always about setting up new services and programs.
 It is about reflecting on the services and programs we already have in place and considering how they intersect with climate justice and resilience.
 It is about identifying how people and communities are and will be affected by climate change and social injustice and what CSOs can do to respond to those.

-To start a transformative organisational climate justice and resilience journey with this toolkit, you can take the below steps.
+To start an organisational climate justice and resilience journey with this Toolkit, you can take the below steps.

 Using fair, safer and equitable processes to start a climate justice and resilience journey